mbenoukaiss/automate/README.md

 # Contributing
 Any kind of contribution is welcome, from issues to pull requests.
 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update documentation as appropriate.

+If you need support, want to report a bug or contribute, you can join the library's discord server using this invite https://discord.gg/invite/PGGYXy2

 # License
 Licensed under the [MIT license](LICENSE).